Alexs2256/Turtleback-Zoo-Database/README.md

 IDDoesntExistException.java: Custom exception for handling cases where an ID does not exist.

-Setup Instructions
+🚀 Setup Instructions
 Prerequisites
 Java Development Kit (JDK) 8 or higher

 Maven (if you don't have it, you can download it or use your IDE's built-in Maven support)

+Git (for cloning the repository)

 Database Setup (Choose ONE of the following options) Option 1: H2 Database (Recommended for Ease of Use and Portability) This option requires minimal setup and disk space, as H2 runs as an embedded database within your application.

 Add H2 Dependency:
-If using Maven, add the following to your pom.xml file within the <dependencies> section:
+Ensure your pom.xml file (see example below) includes the H2 dependency within the <dependencies> section:

 <dependency>
     <groupId>com.h2database</groupId>